tbensky/Prolog-CLP/README.md

 ```

 This isn't really a great approach though, as all the search does it create a list of 9 unique reindeer names, and check to see if they're all in order.
 We're happy with our growing
-abilities in coding in Prolog, but the search strategy isn't very good.
+abilities in coding in Prolog, but this is a needle-in-a-haystack search strategy, that isn't very good.

 #### Attempt #2

 We can improve the search by thinking a bit about what is an acceptable reindeer to choose in the `rd(X)` step.
 After choosing a reindeer, verifying it's not already in the solution list,
 then appending it to the solution list, why don't we now check if the list is in order?

+As an example, suppose the first two reindeer chosen are not the the proper order.
+There is no reason to proceed with that search.
 So a core like this:

 ```prolog
 go(L,L) :-  length(L,9), order_ok(L).